All the information you need for a smooth reopening of school

 Please see the Remote education news item for full information about how remote education will be offered for any Saltford School children who are required to remain at home because of Covid-19.

-For general guidance for parents about children's education during the autumn term, please see the gov.uk document 'What parents and carers need to know about early years providers, schools and colleges'.
+For general guidance for parents about children's primary education, please see the gov.uk document 'What parents and carers need to know about early years providers, schools and colleges'.
 For full government information about Covid-19 please see www.gov.uk/coronavirus.

 There is a free children's book that is designed to explain all about coronavirus to children aged 5 – 9.
 It is available to read online, as a download or as an audio book and is illustrated by the popular Gruffalo illustrator Axel Scheffler.
 See nosycrow.com/blog/released-today-free-information-book-explaining-coronavirus-children-illustrated-gruffalo-illustrator-axel-scheffler/ for more information.